 Cambodia’s telecom sector continues to grow, with the new industry regulator now playing a role

 Cambodia’s efforts to expand and upgrade its telecom infrastructure have been bearing fruit.
 This is despite its status as a least developed country and remaining one of the poorer countries in Southeast Asia.
-In this country of around 15 million people, there was very little infrastructure remaining from before the tumultuous Khmer Rouge days.
-As a result, Cambodia largely by-passed rebuilding the fixed-line market and quickly launched into alternative technologies, jump-starting its telecommunications infrastructure with digital technology.
+Cambodia has largely by-passed rebuilding the fixed-line market and quickly launched into alternative technologies, jump-starting its telecommunications infrastructure with digital technology.
 Not surprisingly, mobile services completely overwhelmed the market, at least initially.
 The roll-out of a variety of different network technologies has been more the pattern of late.

-Faced with growing concerns about the country’s regulatory regime, the government finally moved on the long awaited establishment of an autonomous industry regulator.
-The Ministry of Posts & Telecommunications (MPTC) officially launched the Telecommunications Regulator of Cambodia (TRC) in September 2012.
+The Ministry of Posts & Telecommunications (MPTC) officially launched the Telecommunications Regulator of Cambodia (TRC) in 2012.
 The move effectively transferred the regulatory role of the MPTC to the TRC, making the new authority responsible for the key areas of spectrum allocation and the regulation of pricing, among others.
-The regulator also had the authority to deal with a range of disputes including technical, operations and network usage matters.
-By 2014 the TRC was already playing a key role in the local telecom industry; there remained a significant range of regulatory and market issues still to be addressed, however.
+By 2015 the TRC was already playing a key role in the local telecom industry; there remained a significant range of regulatory and market issues still to be addressed, however.

-In recent years there have been between eight and ten mobile operators vigorously competing with each other in a crowded market segment that continued to grow at a healthy annual rate, despite all the obstacles.
-Coming into 2014, there were over 20 million mobile subscribers; on the basis of reported statistics the market experienced a ‘correction’ in the first half of 2013.
-(It is noted that the available statistics are somewhat inconsistent, but, where appropriate, reasonable estimates have been made in the report.)
-The mobile market was continuing to grow following the correction, although probably at a more modest rate.
+In recent years there have been between eight and ten mobile operators vigorously competing with each other in a crowded market segment that continued to grow at a healthy annual rate.
+By the end of 2015, there were over 25 million mobile subscribers.

 The mobile market had started to go through some form of rationalisation by 2011.
 By that stage there were nine licensed operators.
 The number of operators dropped to eight in that year when the merger of two of the operators was approved by the authorities.
-Then, after a great deal of activity on this front in 2012, two major changes took place: the closure of financially struggling Mfone finally occurred in early 2013; and in March 2013 Hello Axiata merged with Smart/Latelz to form a refreshed Smart Mobile.
-Importantly, the new, combined Smart emerged as the second largest of mobile operators, with over five million customers, not far behind the market leader Viettel’s Metfone.
-By early 2014 there were six mobile operators, but three of these only had small subscriber numbers.
+Then, after a great deal of activity on this front in 2012, two major changes took place: the closure of financially struggling Mfone finally occurred in early 2013; and later that year Hello Axiata merged with Smart/Latelz to form a refreshed Smart Mobile.
+Importantly, the new, combined Smart emerged as the second largest of mobile operators, not far behind the market leader Viettel’s Metfone.
+By 2015 there were six mobile operators, but three of these only had small subscriber numbers.
 In fact, the three major operators were claiming around 95% of the total subscriber base.

-- The crowded mobile market had started to see some rationalisation, the number of mobile operators falling from nine in 2011 to just three major players by 2014;
+- The number of mobile operators falling from nine in 2011 to just three major players by 2015;

 - Hello Axiata and Smart Mobile merged to form a refreshed Smart Mobile, presenting a serious challenger to Viettel’s Metfone;